A guide to parental controls on social media – KION546

 While this was Snapchat’s first formal foray into parental controls, it did previously have a few existing safety measures for young users, such as requiring teens to be mutual friends before they can start communicating with each other and prohibiting them from having public profiles.
 Teen users have their Snap Map location-sharing tool off by default but can also use it to disclose their real-time location with a friend or family member even while their app is closed as a safety measure.
 Meanwhile, a Friend Check Up tool encourages Snapchat users to review their friend lists and make sure they still want to be in touch with certain people.

-Snap previously said it’s working on more features, such as the ability for parents to see which new friends their teens have added and allow them to confidentially report concerning accounts that may be interacting with their child.
-It’s also working on a tool to give younger users the option to notify their parents when they report an account or piece of content.
+Snap gives parents the ability to see which new friends their teens have added and allows them to confidentially report concerning accounts that may be interacting with their child.
+It is also working on a tool to give younger users the option to notify their parents when they report an account or piece of content.

 The company told CNN Business it will continue to build on its safety features and consider feedback from the community, policymakers, safety and mental health advocates, and other experts to improve the tools over time.